-In preparation for Homelessness Week (4-10 August 2025), dozens of Victoria's leading community organisations are coming together to raise awareness about the urgent need for more social and public housing in Victoria.
+Once again this July, for Homelessness Week (4-10 August 2025), dozens of Victoria's leading community organisations are coming together to raise awareness about the urgent need for more social and public housing in Victoria.

 This year the focus is on awareness raising in our local communities: encouraging displays within schools, libraries, local business, local government, housing services and peoples homes.